NikharPandya/NikharPandya/README.md

 ## Hi 🙋
-### I am a Web devloper 🕸️ and I 💙 making websites
+### I am a Web developer 🕸️ you would catch-up me making websites and contributing to open-source

 - ### 🔭 I explore and experiement with web developing technologies like
   - HTML